fabiana2611/food-delivery-api-rest-spark/README.md

 - Main references: https://www.learnhowtoprogram.com/java

 .Postman:
 - You can test the API using Postman tool.
-And the documentation can be accessed using Swagger by URL http://editor.swagger.io/ and import files in folder /resources/swagger.

  .Swagger
+ - Documentation can be accessed using Swagger by URL http://editor.swagger.io/ and import files in folder /resources/swagger.
+In first moment, only user docs can be accessed.
  - https://swagger.io/